Nonresident Alien – Honorarium and Contracted UPPS No. 03.04.06

 requires a foreign address.

-04.04 The NRA must meet with the tax specialist while on campus and must provide the following to the tax specialist:
+04.03 The NRA must meet with Tax Compliance while on campus and must provide the following documents:

 05. PROCEDURE FOR WITHHOLDING TAX FROM PAYMENT TO NRA

-05.01 The tax specialist will withhold federal tax from the NRA’s compensation at the rate of 30%, unless otherwise provided by federal law or an applicable tax treaty.
+05.01 Tax Compliance will withhold federal tax from the NRA’s compensation at the rate of 30 percent, unless otherwise provided by federal law or an applicable tax treaty.

-05.02 The tax specialist must discuss the tax withholding requirements with the account manager.
+05.02 Tax Compliance will discuss the tax withholding requirements with the account manager.
 The department may increase the amount the NRA is paid so the net payment equals the original amount intended.

-05.03 The tax specialist will send IRS 1042-S forms (Foreign Person's U.S. Source Income Subject to Withholding) to each NRA and submit the report to the IRS at the end of each tax year by the IRS deadlines.
+05.03 Tax Compliance will send IRS 1042-S forms (Foreign Person's U.S. Source Income Subject to Withholding) to each NRA and submit the report to the IRS at the end of each tax year by the IRS deadlines.

-05.04 The tax specialist is responsible for withholding income tax when applicable and submitting payment to the IRS immediately following the payment to the NRA.
+05.04 Tax Compliance is responsible for withholding income tax when applicable and submitting payment to the IRS immediately following payment to the NRA.